 MusicTheory.net is a free website with exercises, lessons, and product recommendations.
 Topics cover everything from learning about key signatures to major and minor keys to ear training and reading music.
 You’ll find interesting tools like the “tempo tapper” and the “pop-up keyboard.”
 The interface is very basic, but you don’t need a complicated website to learn theory (it’s complicated enough!).
 The app is supported through two paid iOS apps if you want to get more in depth instruction, but there is plenty of good free content on the website.
 There are myriad apps for music theory too.
 Music Theory and Practice is a popular one that combines theory lessons with exercises to match.
 You can pick and choose from the subjects you want to learn about, including an introduction to scales, the circle of fourths and fifths, inverted major chords and modes.

 Ear training is the envy of every aspiring musician; a finely-tuned ear can identify pitches, melodies, chords, and even entire songs just by listening to them.
 While some people are more naturally inclined than others in this way, technology can help improve your ear.
 Needless to say that ear training is critical for all aspects of learning an instrument.

 Several blogs can be helpful for ear training.
 I Was Doing All Right is well-known for its ear training studies.
 Within the writing, you can find exercises for call-and-response ear training, as well as improvisation and composition.
 The blog also has an ear training app and a online song randomizer for practice.
-Hear Chords can take you through an ear training test, and provides resources on concepts like absolute pitch, relative pitch and listening to chord progressions.

 Reading Music and Sight Reading